 Hence, the test will show a woman non-pregnant while in reality, she is.
 Also, the HCG level changes very quickly in early pregnancy, Thus, it should not be used to calculate the age of your pregnancy.

-False-positive: It is possible to get a False positive if your body produces a certain type of antibodies containing fragments of HCG.
+False-positive: It is possible to get a False positive if your body produces a certain type of antibody-containing fragments of HCG.

 As the normal range of Beta HCG depends on a lot of factors, a series of the test should be done to monitor the progression of a healthy pregnancy.
 A minimum of 66% rise in 48 hours is expected for a normal growing pregnancy.